AdamBoley/Project-Beergate/README.md

 ### Single beer review page

-Create BeerReviewSingle view that contains a get method and a return render
+Create ReviewSingle view that contains a get method and a return render

 Create a template to display the review - beer_review_single.html